Code-Institute-Submissions/JoGorska-Luxury_cat_hotel_AugResub/README.md

 #### Typography

+[TAN Mingon](https://creativemarket.com/tantype/5831510-TAN-MIGNON?u=filepolitan) is font family used in logo only.
+This was chosen for very attractive visual effect, being inspired by art deco design.
+Unfortunately they could not have been used within the website as they didn't seem to be available free to use.

 Font family was chosen from popular styles of google fonts.
 The style of the headers is mimicking handwriting giving the viewer an impression of a personal touch from the owner of the website.
 Following this idea [Marck Script](https://fonts.google.com/specimen/Marck+Script?category=Handwriting#standard-styles) was chosen as the font for headers.
 The choise was taking into consideration that the user needs the fonts to be easy to read.
 Plain text requires much plainer fonts than headers.
 [Roboto](https://fonts.google.com/specimen/Roboto?query=robo) fonts for plain text.
 The plain text font was chosen from the fonts offered by google fonts as popular pairing.

 ### User stories